 Research Program in Lake Apoyo SCUBA DIVE LAKE APOYO You can help us study and monitor the endangered fishes of Lake Apoyo and their habitat.
 Certified scuba divers can participate in our monitoring program and aid us in gathering important information about these fishes and their habitat.
 FUNDECI/GAIA is dedicated to supporting scientific research which provides useful information for use by conservation authorities, the government, and public opinion, in addition to the scientific community.
 Our work, some of which is described below, is focused on discovering new species, determining native ranges and habitats of species, and evaluating the threats and needs for native species posed by human activity.
-By participating in our dive research program, you can observe endangered, newly discovered fish species in their natural habitat, help us to collect data about them and their habitat, and help to finance our work in the most important conservation issue in Nicaragua today-discovering and protecting the endangered wildlife of Nicaragua.
-Please contact us for more details about how you can participate with us.
-In Defense of Nature email us Lake Apoyo Biological Research Station The arrow cichlid, Amphilophus zaliosus, discovered in 1976.
+In Defense of Nature Lake Apoyo Biological Research Station The arrow cichlid, Amphilophus zaliosus, discovered in 1976.
 This species is one of possibly as many as six only found in Lake Apoyo.
 The environment of Laguna de Apoyo is natural and nearly unspoiled A scientist captures fishes in Laguna de Apoyo An undescribed species guards fry at nest in Laguna de Apoyo.
 One of the as-yet undiscovered species of Laguna de Apoyo The natural beauty of Laguna de Apoyo is unsurpassed in Central America

 Research Program in Lake Apoyo